nosial/ncc/DOCUMENTATION.md

 ------------------------------------------------------------------------------------

-# NCC Command-line Interface
+# ncc Command-line Interface

-NCC provides a command-line interface that can be used to manage packages, create projects, compile source code, manage remote sources, configure ncc, and more.
+ncc provides a command-line interface that can be used to manage packages, create projects, compile source code, manage remote sources, configure ncc, and more.
 You can run `ncc --help` to see a list of all the available commands.

 ![ncc cli](assets/ncc_cli.png)